Skip to content

 API Keys

 All API requests must include your API key in the Authorization header using Bearer token format.
+An X-API-Key header carrying the bare key is accepted as an equivalent.

-Authorization: Bearer rg_your_api_key_here
+Authorization: Bearer rh_your_api_key_here

 Keep your key private.
 Do not expose your API key in client-side code, public repositories, or browser consoles.
 If compromised, revoke it immediately via the API Dashboard and generate a replacement.